 3. No need for signature updates

-Located both on the agent and in the cloud, CrowdStrike machine learning employs sophisticated algorithms that can analyze millions of file characteristics in real time to determine if a file is malicious.
-This signatureless technology enables Falcon to detect and block both known and unknown malware, even when the endpoint is not connected to the cloud.
+Machine learning can help employ sophisticated algorithms to analytics millions of file characteristics in real time to determine if a file is malicious.
+Signatureless technology enables NGAV solutions like CrowdStrike Falcon to detect and block both known and unknown malware, even when the endpoint is not connected to the cloud.

 4. Online and offline prevention

 The CrowdStrike Falcon intelligent agent offers prevention whether online or offline and supports data processing and decision-making on the endpoint.
 This not only enables highly accurate detection and prevention, it keeps the endpoint protected everywhere, online or off.

 NGAV solutions should be deployed and operational in hours, with no additional hardware or software and no tuning or configuration.
 Customers report the installation of as many as 70,000 agents in a single day.